teacheredu-euniwell/oer-diversity-inclusion/README.md

 Regardless of which model of collaboration co-teachers implement, they are required to engage in an intensive examination of how they both want to share responsibility for planning, implementing, and evaluating lessons.

+When both experts give each other appropriate freedom of action in these areas, their competencies are not only used, but also expanded over time and can therefore be used more flexibly.

 __3. Developing a Shared Classroom in Detail__
 ---